Crochet hook

-A crochet hook (or crochet needle) is an implement used to make loops in thread or yarn and to interlock them into crochet stitches.
-It is a round shaft pointed on one end, with a lateral groove behind it.
+A crochet hook is a tool used to create loops in thread or yarn and to interlock them into crochet stitches.
+It consists of a round shaft with a hooked tip, with a lateral groove behind it.
 The point eases the insertion of the hook through the material being crocheted and the groove makes it possible to pull a loop back through the material.
-The shaft is then divided into a working area that determines the hook's nominal diameter and ensures the uniform sizing of the loops formed on it, and a handle.
+The shaft includes a working area that determines the hook's nominal diameter and helps maintain consistent loop size, and a handle designed for grip and control.

 Construction

-Crochet appeared as a distinct textile art during the early 19th century, and many crochet hooks survive from that period.
-These can be sorted into two groups, the one with thin steel hooks that are set into separate handles, and the other including single-piece hooks made in a variety of materials.
-The distinction between steel and other hooks persists to the present day, although all are now commonly of single-piece construction.
+Crochet emerged as a distinct textile art during the early 19th century, and many crochet hooks survive from that period.
+These early tools generally fall into two categories: thin steel hooks inserted into separate handles and single-piece hooks made from materials such as bone, wood, or metal.
+Although the distinction between steel and non-steel hooks persists, most modern hooks are manufactured as single pieces.
 A variety of coverings may be applied to the handle for ergonomic reasons.
 Ornate handles have also been added throughout time, with one method being scrimshaw during 19th century Europe.

 Crochet hooks are currently produced in diameters ranging from 0.35 mm to 25 mm.
 These diameters are indicated both directly in millimeters and by various numerical or literal gauge systems.
 Hooks under 2.0 mm are made of steel (for its strength) and are alternately termed steel-, lace- or thread hooks.
 Hooks of 2.00 mm or larger diameter are called yarn hooks or regular hooks.
-Aluminum is the predominant material from 2.0 mm to 6.0 mm (for its lighter weight).
-Beyond that, bamboo, wood, and plastic are the more common materials (for their even lighter weight).
+Aluminum is widely used between 2.0 mm and 6.0 mm because of its balance between strength and weight, while larger hooks are often made from bamboo, wood, or plastic.
 The indicated size boundaries between the types are, however, approximate.
 With the exception of the thinnest hooks, which are invariably made of steel, other materials may be encountered outside the indicated ranges.

 Historical materials for handles and some one-piece hooks include bone, porcupine quill, celluloid, agate, ivory, and fossilized mammoth ivory.

-Longer hooks are used for Tunisian crochet to accommodate the lengthy rows of open loops characterizing that style.
+Longer hooks are used in Tunisian crochet to hold multiple live loops simultaneously.
 A form with hooks at both ends is also used for Tunisian and other types of crochet that cannot be made with the standard hook, such as cro-hooking.